FlowFuse/website/src/_includes/core-nodes/tcp-in-use-case.md

 ## What are TCP-In nodes used for in Node-RED

 The TCP node in Node-RED allows you to establish connections to remote TCP ports, serving as a TCP client for communication with external services or devices.
 Additionally, it facilitates the creation of a TCP server that can accept incoming connections.
 This functionality supports various applications, such as querying web servers or receiving data streams from IoT devices.
-Whether you're working on IoT projects, industrial automation, or networked systems, the TCP node seamlessly integrates TCP/IP communication into your Node-RED workflows.
+Whether you're working on IoT projects, industrial automation, or networked systems, this node seamlessly integrates TCP/IP communication into your Node-RED workflows.

 ### What is TCP